 Practical, hands-on work on recognizing and constructing clear arguments from and in everyday life.
-Emphasis on strengthening one's reasoning skills and putting them to constructive use in debate and writing.
+Emphasis on strengthening one’s reasoning skills and putting them to constructive use in debate and writing.
+(Social, Structural, and Institutional Hierarchies.)
 Not open to students who have taken 100.
 Doran.

 History of Ancient Western Philosophy.

 A study of the philosophical classics from early Greek times to the Renaissance.
 Emphasis on Plato and Aristotle.
-Section 01 is lecture only.
-Other sections are writing intensive and registration priority is given to junior and senior philosophy concentrators (limit 20; with an additional weekly discussion session).
 (Same as Classics 201.)
-Werner.
+Clark.

 History of Modern Western Philosophy.

 A study of the history of philosophy from Descartes to Kant.
 Prerequisite, one course in philosophy.
-Marcus.
+The Department.